syncfusion-content/ej2-angular-docs/ej2-angular/heatmap-chart/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Heatmap chart component | Syncfusion
+title: Getting Started with Angular HeatMap Chart component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Heatmap chart component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular HeatMap Chart component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Heatmap chart component
+# Getting Started with Angular HeatMap Chart Component

 This section explains  the steps required to create a heat map and demonstrates the basic usage of the heat map control.